Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Framework

-The goal of Zero Noise Extrapolation is to run a given circuit of interest at $m+1$ increasing noise levels $\varepsilon < a_1\varepsilon < ... < a_m\varepsilon$, and to use information from the resulting expectation values to obtain an estimate of the zero-noise result.
+The goal of Zero-Noise Extrapolation is to run a given circuit of interest at $m+1$ increasing noise levels $\varepsilon < a_1\varepsilon < ... < a_m\varepsilon$, and to use information from the resulting expectation values to obtain an estimate of the zero-noise result.
 Here we summarize the key features of a protocol using Richardson extrapolation \cite{temme2017error,li2017efficient}, and exponential extrapolation \cite{endo2018practical}.

-\emph{Richardson Extrapolation.} Suppose that $\widetilde{C}(\boldsymbol{\theta}_i,\varepsilon)$ admits a Taylor expansion in small noise parameter $\varepsilon$ as
+\emph{Richardson Extrapolation.} Suppose that $\widetilde{C}(\thv_i,\varepsilon)$ admits a Taylor expansion in small noise parameter $\varepsilon$ as

-where $p_k$ are unknown parameters and $\widetilde{C}(\boldsymbol{\theta}_i,0)=C(\thv)$ is the zero-noise cost function.
-By considering the equivalent expansion of $\widetilde{C}(\boldsymbol{\theta}_i,a_1 \varepsilon)$ and combining the two equations one obtains
+where $p_k$ are unknown parameters and $\widetilde{C}(\thv_i,0)=C(\thv)$ is the zero-noise cost function.
+By considering the equivalent expansion of $\widetilde{C}(\thv_i,a_1 \varepsilon)$ and combining the two equations one obtains

-which is a higher-order approximation of $\widetilde{C}(\boldsymbol{\theta}_i,0)$ compared to simply using $\widetilde{C}(\boldsymbol{\theta}_i,\varepsilon)$.
+which is a higher-order approximation of $\widetilde{C}(\thv_i,0)$ compared to simply using $\widetilde{C}(\thv_i,\varepsilon)$.
 This process can be repeated iteratively $m$ times to obtain an estimator which is accurate up to $\mathcal{O}(\varepsilon^{m+1})$ error.

 \emph{Exponential extrapolation.} In some cases the noisy behavior may not be well-depicted by a Taylor expansion.
 As an alternative one can consider an exponential model